The styles and features of the Brine template family.

 Use these options to change the look and feel of your site.

-- Enable or disable Ajax loading with Enable Ajax Loading in Site: Loading.
+- Enable or disable Ajax loading with the Enable Ajax loading tweak under Site: loading.

-- Style or hide the loading bar that displays while pages load with the other tweaks in Site: Loading.
+- Style or hide the loading bar that displays while pages load with the other Site: loading tweaks.

 - For more help, visit Ajax loading.